 High interest, low readability books deal with sophisticated topics, but are written in accessible manners.
 Hi-lo books must have compelling storylines and characters (high interest) matched with sensible vocabulary and straight-forward sentence structure (low readability).
 As most readers do judge a book by its cover, it’s also important that hi-lo books look age-appropriate and address age-appropriate issues.

 Want to learn more about hi-lo books for your challenged reader?
-Check out this article by the School Library Journal.
-In addition, the following publishers are reputable sources of hi-lo books:
+The following publishers are reputable sources of hi-lo books:

 Unrealistic or “Wanabee” Readers